vdepizzol/grid-friendly-type-scale/README.md

 ✨ Currently in progress ✨

-This tool lets you generate your type scale in `rem`, with unitless line heights, while thinking of it in pixels (like modern design tools such as Figma do).
+This tool lets you tweak your type scale in pixels (like Figma does!), and generates a reusable output with font sizes set in `rem` units, and unitless line heights.

 ## To do